-We published our Responsible Business Charter (RBC) in October 2020 and the commitments we made then remain the foundation of our activity.
-The RBC contains a series of commitments under five headings: the environment, our communities, our colleagues, the economy and our governance.
-These commitments are now built into business plans and performance against each commitment is regularly reviewed.
-Our key values underpin our published Code of Ethical Business Conduct which sets out the standards and behaviours we expect at National Grid.
-Our approach to tax is part of our commitment to being a responsible business.
+Our key values underpin our published Code of Ethics which sets out the standards and behaviours we expect from all employees to meet our values of 'do the right thing', 'find a better way' and 'make it happen'.
+Our approach to tax is consistent with the Group's broad commitments to doing business responsibly and upholding the highest ethical standards.
 We are committed to a coherent and transparent tax policy.
 Implicit in our values is our commitment to build trust amongst stakeholders and to operate ethically, responsibly, and transparently.
-These values carry over to the manner in which we manage our tax affairs, as we recognise that our tax contribution supports public services and the wider economy.
+This includes managing our tax affairs, as we recognise that our tax contribution supports public services and the wider economy.
 We recognise that effective engagement with a broad range of our stakeholders is essential to the long-term success of the business.